Lucidquery/LucidArc/README.md

 **Q: How fast is it really?**
 A: Built in Go and optimized for performance, LucidArc typically responds in <10ms for local operations (file search, launching) and <100ms for calculations.
 AI features depend on network latency but are heavily optimized.

 ---

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

----